recordsonribs/WordPress-Skeleton/README.md

 We manage our WordPress themes and plugins using [Git submodules](http://git-scm.com/book/en/Git-Tools-Submodules).
 We have tried to find the latest SVN mirrors for each and in the event where they are missing created our own.

 See our [.gitmodules](https://github.com/recordsonribs/wordpress/blob/master/.gitmodules) for full details.

+We deploy using Capistrano inspired by Mark Jaquith's other excellent project [WP-Stack](https://github.com/markjaquith/WP-Stack).

 ## Theme